 focus on non-dominant narratives with our programme.

 Being part of the CiRCUS ARTSPACE committee is a constant collaborative learning experience and a unique opportunity to explore our interests within a supportive group of artists and practitioners.
-As a community of practice the committee works together non-hierarchically to deliver a public programme, developing each aspect through conversation, mutual support and consensus.
+As a community of practice the committee works together non-hierarchically to deliver projects, developing each aspect through conversation, mutual support and consensus.

 We wanted a name that linked to our location; our collective originally met in Inverness Creative Academy on Crown Circus.
 The word circus derives from Latin meaning "circle" or "ring" and it has lots of connotations that we liked - it evokes a spirit of energy, enjoyment and curiosity and reflects our diverse practices.
 We also love the Inverness coat of arms featuring a camel and elephant, with origins in international trade, these surprising animals link into our imagining of Inverness’ future of vibrant and unexpected possibilities!

-Thank you to The Highland Society of London for their continuing support of our fellowship programme from 2019 - 2024.
-Without their funding, we wouldn’t have been able to aid in the development of emergent artists based in the Highlands over the past 5 years.
+Thank you to The Highland Society of London for their continuing support of our fellowship programme from 2019 - 2024 and Studio Sessions programme (2025 - 2026).
+Without their funding, we wouldn’t have been able to aid in the development of emergent artists based in the Highlands over the past 7 years.

-Our projects 'Inland Navigation' and 'Guardians of the Gateway' in 2022, 'Daylight' in 2023, and 'Poster Party' in 2024 were supported by Historic Environment Scotland.
+Our projects 'Inland Navigation' and 'Guardians of the Gateway' in 2022, 'Daylight' in 2023, and 'Poster Party' in 2024 and 'Groundwork' in 2025 were supported by Historic Environment Scotland learning team.

 The 2022 Graduate Associates exhibitions programme was supported by the Hope Scott Trust.